Ian Lucas: Professional career

-He became a solicitor practising in London from 1983–6, but moved to Wrexham the 1986, specialising in criminal and personal injury law for Percy Hughes and Roberts in Chester until 1987.
+He became a solicitor practising in London from 1983–6, but moved to Wrexham in 1986, specialising in criminal and personal injury law for Percy Hughes and Roberts in Chester until 1987.
 He worked for Lees Moore and Price in Birkenhead until 1989.
 He then worked for Roberts Moore Nicholas Jones until 1992 in Wrexham.

 In 1992, he moved the short distance to Oswestry in Shropshire working for Dr Crawford, and formed his own practice, Crawford Lucas in 1997.
 The move was precipitated because of disagreements with his old firm when he had organised protests against cuts in legal aid.
 He was a partner in Stevens Lucas from 2000–1.
 After the death of Diana, Princess of Wales in 1997, Ian Lucas represented Trevor Rees-Jones (Diana's bodyguard, and survivor of the crash) in a legal battle with Mohamed Fayed.

 Political career

 In 1986 he joined the Labour Party, and became chairman of the Wrexham branch.
-He was on Gresford Community Council in Wrexham from 1987–91.
+He was on Gresford Community Council in Wrexham from 1987 to 1991.
 He contested the traditionally conservative seat of North Shropshire in the 1997 general election, but was narrowly defeated.
 He has served as a school governor, and on a local hospital board.

 He was later selected to stand for the UK Parliament in Wrexham, and won the seat in 2001.

 He was Parliamentary Private Secretary (PPS) to Bill Rammell MP, Minister of State for Lifelong Learning, Further and Higher Education.
 He resigned as PPS on 6 September 2006, due to the refusal by Tony Blair to name a date for stepping down as Prime Minister.
 Fellow Welsh Labour MPs Wayne David and Mark Tami resigned on the same day.

 Lucas was promoted by Gordon Brown in the reshuffle of October 2008, to the role of assistant government whip.
 He then entered Government as a minister for the first time in the June 2009 reshuffle, becoming Parliamentary Under Secretary of State for Business and Regulatory Reform in the Department for Business, Innovation and Skills, and held that post until the Labour government left office in May 2010.
 He was the shadow minister for the Middle East and Africa.

 He has served as a member of the Environmental Audit Select Committee and the Transport Select Committee.

 He has taken an interest in sustainable energy, devolution of powers in Wales, and links with Germany.
 He is a member of both the Labour Friends of Israel and the Labour Friends of Palestine & the Middle East.

 Despite his constituency voting to leave the European Union in the 2016 referendum, Lucas supported a second referendum on the UK's EU membership.
 He would support remaining in the European Union in the event of such a vote.

 He supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party (UK) leadership election.

 Lucas did not stand for re-election at the 2019 general election.